 All non-finishers (DNS, DNF, DSQ) will be scored in accordance with Rule A9.

 Please see Sailing Instructions below for additional information.

 All races will be governed by, World Sailing’s 2017-2020 Racing Rules of Sailing with the RRS 2017-2020 Sail Canada Prescriptions, and these Sailing Instructions.
 Racing Rule 40 will be in effect at all times while afloat without the display of flag Y. This modifies the preamble to Part 4 of the Racing Rules.

 RNYC Members only.
 Each boat should pre-register (fill out Racing Entry Form including crew roster) and submit the form electronically (preferred) or a hard copy to the Race Committee prior to each race.
 However, boats may check-in with the Race Committee on channel 68 prior to each race provided a Racing Entry Form is submitted to the Race Committee at the end of the evening.
 Boats register to race in one of three PHRF fleets: Division One, Division Two or White Sail.
 Generally, boats with a PHRF rating of less than 100 will race in Division One and boats with a PHRF rating of greater than 100 will race in Division Two.
 However, the Race Committee reserves the right to assign a boat to a particular PHRF class at its discretion.
 Any boats choosing to not to fly spinnaker and register for the White Sail fleet must remain in that fleet for the duration of the Series and vice versa.

 3. SCHEDULE OF RACES

-Both the Summer and Fall Series will consist of 5 races each on the dates listed in the Race Night Schedule table above.
+The Summer and Fall Series will consist races each on the dates listed in the Race Night Schedule table above.